MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.2.1 Content Security Policies

 > [!NOTE]
-> If you make any changes to your Extension beyond the described functionality, any changes to code must be compliant with the [Chrome content security policies](https://developer.chrome.com/extensions/contentSecurityPolicy#relaxing-remote-script).
+> If you make any changes to your Extension beyond the described functionality, any changes to code must be compliant with the [Chrome content security policies][GoogleChromeContentSecurityPolicyRemoteScript].
 Example: Your Extension should not download a remote script and subsequently run that script in a manner that is not consistent with the described functionality.

 #### 1.2.2 Unwanted and Malicious Software

-Your Extension must not contain or enable malware as defined by the Microsoft criteria for [Unwanted and Malicious Software](https://go.microsoft.com/fwlink/?LinkId=821298).
+Your Extension must not contain or enable malware as defined by the Microsoft criteria for [Unwanted and Malicious Software][MicrosoftIdentifiesMalwareUnwantedApplications].

 #### 1.2.3 Dependency on other software